boykin345/UniversityEnrolmentProgram/docs/Testplan.md

 ## Team Management
 Report here, by the end of the assignment, how the team has managed the project, e.g.: used version control, organised meetings, divided work, used labels, milestones, issues, etc. etc.
+For the deadline date there was created milestone named as Version 1.0, it is an end version of repository with Test plan.
+There was 1 issue with main method of FBApp Main Class and 1 merge request with main branch.
+At the time i write this as before almost everything was done by one person.
+So, there was almost

 ## Test Plan